 Guests with prosthesis or missing limbs should refer to our Ride Access Guide for rider requirements as certain restrictions will apply.
 For some rides, guests may be asked to remove prosthetics.
 This is due to potential safety hazards.

 Guests missing a limb or with prosthetics must be able to follow individual ride requirements for bracing.
 For more information, please ask an attendant or view our Ride Access Guide.

 Please be advised we have a number of attractions that have flash photography.
 Guests that have a history of seizures or photo-sensitive epilepsy are not permitted on

-The Vortex Tunnel and 5D Cinema also contain flashing lights.
+The 5D Cinema also contain flashing lights.

 In the unlikely event that a ride will stop, guests may need to evacuate from the highest point.
 Some of our rides involve complex evacuation procedures as set out by ride manufacturers, and may be unsuitable for some guests.
 We ask that guests follow all instructions given by our trained staff during an evacuation.

 All guests will be asked to remove loose items before a ride begins.

 No high heels, football boots , open toe/open heeled shoes or sandals are allowed on certain attractions.
 This is for safety reasons.
 You will not be able to participate on these activities if you don’t have suitable footwear.

 We would recommend wearing flat, sensible, comfortable walking shoes or runners when visiting Emerald Park.